 Can you imagine that a finger-jab, a one-inch punch, and a side kick can impact millions of entrepreneurs in business?

-Neither did I when I chose Bruce Lee as my hero to escape a horrible situation long ago.
+Neither did I when I chose to follow the philosophy of the legend Bruce Lee.
+He was the hero that helped me escape a horrible situation a long time ago.
 So how did he shape me into the global educator I am today?
 How did his martial arts philosophy teach me and so many other entrepreneurs to reach their highest potential for success?

 Let’s begin with how I found my hero.
 When I first heard about Bruce Lee, I was just a kid getting beat up multiple times and bullied in school.
 Eventually, I got sick and tired of it.
 One night, I was watching cable TV and flipping through channels when I saw this guy who couldn’t speak a word of English going to Rome to help the restaurant owner.
 If you’re a Bruce Lee fan, you’ll know the movie was Return of the Dragon.

 People wondered who the guy was, dressed in traditional Chinese uniform, unable to speak English, and looking dorky and dumb.
 Before you know it, halfway through the movie he was doing nunchucks and beating people up and even beating Chuck Norris.
 I decided, “I found my hero!”

 From that moment, I wanted to be like Bruce Lee.
 I wanted to learn martial arts.
 People weren’t going to beat me up again.
 Near my house, there was a karate school, so I immediately joined a class.
 And that was my first Bruce Lee lesson: